- August 1, 2020

 - Tax – yep, there are a few rarely used tax planning strategies for S & C Corps.
 Bring these to the appropriate client(s) and they will sing your praises all over town.

 Compliance: Keeping you and your clients in compliance with state and federal tax regulations is one of the trusted advisors’ primary responsibilities as their tax preparer – to prepare a complete and accurate return.

 - S Corp – Owners generally want to keep Reasonable Compensation as low as possible to avoid payroll taxes.
-Although we agree this is a good tax savings strategy, it will fall apart if you and the business owner cannot substantiate the Reasonable Compensation figured used.
+Although we agree this is a good tax savings strategy, it will fall apart if you and the business owner cannot substantiate the Reasonable Compensation figure used.
 Tax penalties and interest are in the neighborhood of 50-100% of the original tax that would have been due.
 As the tax preparer, you may be on the hook too.
 The IRS has been handing out $5,000 penalties to preparers that signed a return with an unreasonably low compensation figures.

-- C Corp – Same issue as S Corps, except the owners generally want a Reasonable Compensation figure as high as possible to avoid double taxation.
+- C Corp – Same issue as S Corps, except the owners, generally want a Reasonable Compensation figure as high as possible to avoid double taxation.

-- Family – Owners who put family on the payroll must be able to justify the compensation paid to family members for the services provided.
+- Family – Owners who put the family on the payroll must be able to justify the compensation paid to family members for the services provided.
 An attempt to shift the tax burden from the owner to his/her children (for example) is a well know tax scheme quickly identified by even the greenest IRS examiner.